auth0/docs/articles/extensions/gitlab-deploy.md

 useCase: extensibility-extensions
 ---

-# GitLab deployments
+# GitLab Deployments

-The **GitLab Deployments** extension allows you to deploy [Rules](/rules), Database Connection scripts and hosted pages from GitLab to Auth0.
+The **GitLab Deployments** extension allows you to deploy [Rules](/rules), Database Connection scripts, and hosted pages from GitLab to Auth0.
 You can configure a GitLab repository, keep all of your scripts there, and have them automatically deployed to Auth0 whenever you push changes to your repository.

 ## Configure the Auth0 extension